gourmetjs/gourmet-ssr/docs/guides/using-apollo-graphql.md

 `TodoApp` is the page component for your app.
 It doesn't do anything special other than rendering the `TodoMain` component.

-`TodoMain` uses `Query` and `Mutation` components from `react-apollo` to run GraphQL operations.
+`TodoMain` is responsible for everything this app does.
+It uses `Query` and `Mutation` components from `react-apollo` to run GraphQL operations.
 In our app, `GetTodos` query is executed on the server side when the initial content is being rendered, and `AddTodo` mutation is executed on the client side when the user clicks `Add Todo` button.

 ### Packages

 For our Express server, we are using the following packages.
 They are listed in `dependencies` section of `package.json` because the server needs them at runtime.

 - `@gourmet/client-lib`: Gourmet SSR server renderer.
-- `@gourmet/server-args`: Parsing the standard server command line options of Gourmet SSR project.
+- `@gourmet/server-args`: A common command line options parser for Gourmet SSR projects.
 - `express`: Express server framework.
-- `apollo-server-express`: Express and Connect integration of GraphQL Server.
+- `apollo-server-express`: Express and Connect integration of GraphQL server.
 - `apollo-datasource`: Base class of Apollo DataSource.
 - `graphql`: GraphQL core library, should be installed side by side with `apollo-server-express` as a peer dependency.